vatpac-technology/sops/docs/controller-skills/coordination.md

 !!! example
     **YWE** -> **TBD**: "ABC, my restriction is DEF, calls you now"
     **TBD** -> **YWE**: "ABC, restriction is DEF, calls me now"

+Upon receipt of a handoff, once the aircraft is established **2.5nm** within your airspace, you are free to turn the aircraft as much as you like.
+If you need to turn them more than 45 degrees earlier than that, simply ask!

+!!! example
+    **KPL** -> **RKA**: "ZYX, do you have any restrictions?"
+    **RKA** -> **KPL**: "ZYX, no restrictions"
+    KPL will place *"RKA\NR"* in the label until 2.5nm clear of their airspace, to record that the coordination has been completed.

 For more information, refer to individual local instructions.